Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Evaluating Localization Ability of

 \subsection{Weakly-supervised Localization}

 In this section, we evaluate the localization capability of \gcam{} in the context of image classification.
-The ImageNet localization challenge~\cite{imagenet_cvpr09} requires competing approaches to provide bounding boxes in addition to classification labels.
+The ImageNet localization challenge~\cite{imagenet_cvpr09} requires approaches to provide bounding boxes in addition to classification labels.
 Similar to classification, evaluation is performed for both the top-1 and top-5 predicted categories.

-Given an image, we first obtain class predictions from our network and then generate \gcam{} maps for each of the predicted classes and binarize with threshold of 15\% of the max intensity.
-This results in connected segments of pixels and we draw our bounding box around the single largest segment.
+Given an image, we first obtain class predictions from our network and then generate \gcam{} maps for each of the predicted classes and binarize them with a threshold of 15\% of the max intensity.
+This results in connected segments of pixels and we draw a bounding box around the single largest segment.
+Note that this is weakly-supervised localization -- the models were never exposed to bounding box annotations during training.